IRIBHM-computational-groups/iribhm_technicals_website/docs/README.md

-# IRIBHM Documentation
+# IRIBHM Internal Documentation

-This website give all the documentation needed to works at [IRIBHM Computational Labs](https://iribhm-computational-groups.github.io/).
+This is the internal website for our documentation.

+Please browe the differents sections on the side bar.